k-stz/config-weaver-operator/README.md

     }
 }
 ```

-- [ ] Garbage Collection: When `ConfigMapSync` is namespaced, owernRef isn't possible.
-Need to implement GC via finalizer.
-For this track ownership via a label or annotation e.g. `configmapsync.owern=<namespace>/<name>`
-  - [ ] Document this ownership clearly for users
 - [ ] add .status.Condition for failing SARs; to clearly and "loudly" inform user if SA has insufficient rights, plus controller Logs and maybe even Events on the CR.
 Something like "SA X in namespace Y cannot create ConfigMap in namespace Z"